 Chamy unveils her latest invention.
 Introducing the Positronic Affirmation Transmitter!
 Will it solve Chamy’s latest problem?
 And how exactly does it mess up Liz’s batting practice?

 Liz decides to start an internet radio station.
 But he doesn’t want any help from his friends.
 Soon he finds out that running things alone isn’t all it’s cracked up to be.

 Knock, Knock!
 Who’s there?
 Spike knows all the good jokes, and the KC gang wants to put him on the stage at the Talent show.
 But when Spike switches things up, he has to learn a lesson about what really is funny.
-Listen and have a laugh with Kids Corner.

 Everything is going wrong for Liz this summer, and he can’t figure out how to fix his summer blues.
 Explore summer, basketball, cars, and thankfulness on this episode of Kids Corner.